 Our cabin insulation kits are made for quick and easy DIY installation.
 These kits include all the necessary components and fixings for floor and roof insulation.
 Roof insulation sits above the cabin roof boards, is then covered with an OSB board and finally the roofing shingles, felt or with another suitable exterior roof covering.
 For the roof covering we offer various options at an extra cost or you can also visit your nearest DIY store and supply your own covering.
 See individual product pages for options on your chosen model.

 An insulated cabin floor and roof will dramatically extend the period of cabin use throughout the year and improve comfort levels in both summer and winter months.
 Additional heating will ensure the cabin stays cosy and warm, even with freezing temperatures outside, thus enabling you to use your cabin all year around in most parts of the UK.
-Our floor and roof insulation kits are not only keeping the cabin warm in winter time, but they also do keep the cabin cooler during the hot summer days.
+Our floor and roof insulation kits not only keep the cabin warm in winter time, but they also do keep the cabin cooler during hot summer days.

 Our insulation boards have been specifically designed to eliminate thermal bridging.
 Boards include low emissivity foil facings, offering effective thermal performance within cavity air spaces.
 They provide reliable thermal insulation and long-term energy savings for buildings.